DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * have successfully applied for and received the first instalment of the IRP

-Your term time employment must be continuous, unless you [take time off work for statutory leave](https://www.gov.uk/browse/employing-people/time-off) take time off work for statutory leave, such as parental leave or sick leave.
+Your term time employment must be continuous, unless you [take time off work for statutory leave](https://www.gov.uk/browse/employing-people/time-off), such as parental leave or sick leave.

 The Department for Education (DfE) will review time taken off for any other reason on a case-by-case basis.